sugaryourcoffee/vimnote/README.md

 vimnote expects notes in a specific directory.
 To specify the directory add following snippet to ~/.vimrc

-    let g:vimnote_dir=/path/to/your/notes/directory
+    let g:notes_dir=/path/to/your/notes/directory

 vimnote is using pandoc to create pdf files from the mom.md file.
 In order to use that function install pandoc with

     $ sudo apt-get install pandoc

-pandoc uses latex to create pdf file. latex can be installed with
+pandoc uses latex-full to create pdf file. latex can be installed with

     $ sudo apt-get install latex-full